dubeboy/LightingSonghoundFilterEngine/README.md

 </p>

+# About

-### This webapp server communicates with firebase and aggregates some data artists and top songs
+ This server communicates with firebase and aggregates artists data and top songs to one JSON body